-If you are finding it difficult to build a brand you might be interested in Create an Artist Brand Workbook.
+If you are finding it challenging to build a brand, you might be interested in Create an Artist Brand Workbook.

-Your artist website will become the place where people go to learn more about you as an artist and to purchase your products.
+Your artist website will become the place where people learn more about you as an artist and purchase your products.

 If you do not have a website, I strongly recommend building one.

-Third-party sites were effective years ago but they are becoming overpopulated and it is becoming more cost efficient owning your own site.
+Third-party sites were valid years ago, but they are becoming overpopulated.
+It is becoming more cost-efficient owning your site.

-BlueHost (affiliate link) makes it easy to start a WordPress site with their one-click WordPress installation.
-After you have purchased your domain name and hosting from BlueHost (affiliate link) click on the one-click WordPress installation and you will have your site live in minutes.
+BlueHost makes it easy to start a WordPress site with its one-click WordPress installation.
+After you have purchased your domain name and hosting from BlueHost click on the one-click WordPress installation and you will have your site live in minutes.
 It is really that simple.

 Learn how easy it is to start a WordPress website with this video.